YuAo/YUGLTransition/README.md

 There're six preset transition filters currently.
 `YUGLCrossDissolveTransitionFilter` `YUGLFlashTransitionFilter` `YUGLFlyeyeTransitionFilter` `YUGLRippleTransitionFilter` `YUGLSwapTransitionFilter` `YUGLDoorwayTransitionFilter`

-I'm not a GLSL expert, and most of the preset filters are ported from [glsl-transtion](https://github.com/gre/glsl-transition) (A javascript library that uses WebGL Shaders to perform transition).
+Most of the preset filters are ported from [glsl-transtion](https://github.com/gre/glsl-transition) (A javascript library that uses WebGL Shaders to perform transition).
 You can see demos of the transitions [here](https://gre.github.com/glsl-transition/example).

 ###Custom

 You can create your own transition filter by subclassing `GPUImageFilter`, providing your transition shaders and confirming to the `YUGLTransitionFilter` protocol which only have one property: `progress`.
-The preset filters are great examples.
+All the preset filters are great examples.

 Pull requests for new transition filters are welcome.